StasOkhrym/newage.agency-test-task/README.md

 # Test task newage.agency
 ## Description:
-Repository consists from 3 tasks.
+Repository consists of 3 tasks.
 Each task located in its folder.
 ## Installing using Github
 Python 3.10  must be installed